karlgray/git-scripts/README.md

  I also configure github not to allow pushes to main.

- See [https://github.com/karlgray/git-scripts/blob/docs/DEPLOY.MD] to see how I auto deploy staging and main.
+ See [here ](https://github.com/karlgray/git-scripts/blob/docs/DEPLOY.MD) to see how I auto deploy staging and main.

 # What the scripts do.